 If you are outside of the US, click here to browse for the Bite Away in your home country.

 Bear with me, it really works!
 Actually, hot water works by the same principle as the bite relief clicker above, it fools the immune reaction.
 Wet a clean towel with water as hot as you are able to stand it without scalding (or screaming, if anyone else is around) and hold it against the bite spot until the itching subsides.
-It’s also surprisingly effective.
+It’s also surprisingly effective and the best insect bite relief if no pharmacy is around.

 So there you go.
 That is our arsenal in the War of the Moz – some of the best protection against mosquitoes that we have found.
 We find this collection of top 10 mosquito repellents methods works very well and have yet to be struck down with malaria or other insect-borne diseases.